tidyverts/tsibble/README.md

 #> 3 EWR    2013-01-01 03:00:00  39.0  64.4      0
 #> 4 EWR    2013-01-01 04:00:00  39.9  62.2      0
 #> 5 EWR    2013-01-01 05:00:00  39.0  64.4      0
-#> # ... with 2.618e+04 more rows
+#> # … with 2.618e+04 more rows
 ```

-`fill_na()` also handles filling time gaps by values or functions, and
+`fill_gaps()` also handles filling time gaps by values or functions, and
-preserves time zones for date-times.
+respects time zones for date-times.
 Wanna a quick overview of implicit
-time gaps?
+missing values?
 Check out
 [`vignette("implicit-na")`](http://pkg.earo.me/tsibble/articles/implicit-na.html).

 ### `index_by()` + `summarise()` to aggregate over calendar periods